mgrosmaninho/docker-jenkins-casc/README.md

 ## Overview

-This repo contains a `Dockerfile` with instructions to download and configure the docker container.
+This repo contains a `Dockerfile` file with instructions to download and configure the docker container.
 The `casc.yaml` file contains configuration instructions for Jenkins, and the `plugins.txt` file has a list of the most common plugins used in Jenkins.

 ## Files